 Pathways Advisors are available during the day (M-F) at all of our campuses.
 There are a few ways to meet with an advisor.

-You can schedule a half hour appointment in advance to see an advisor.
-Appointments are generally available throughout the year, but may not be available during our peak registration periods in January and August.
+You can schedule a 30-minute appointment in advance to see a Pathways Advisor.
+At an appointment, you can make in-depth, long-term academic plans for your time at FRCC.
+Appointments are generally available throughout the year, but may not be available at your campus during our peak registration periods in January and August.
 To schedule an appointment contact advising at your campus.

 You can email general questions by submitting this form.
-You’ll hear back from us by the end of the next business day.
+You’ll hear back from a Pathways Advisor by the end of the next business day.

 The TRIO Student Support Services program at the FRCC Westminster Campus serves students from first-generation, low income backgrounds, and students with documented disabilities.
 Learn more.

 Students who are accepted into this program will receive:

 An academic plan identifies classes and class sequences that will help you achieve your academic goals at FRCC, whether those goals include a degree, certificate, prerequisites for a program, or classes for professional development.

 Academic plans are very important tools to help you see the overall requirements of your program and how you will complete the degree/certificate.
 When you make an appointment, your Pathways Advisor can help you identify any prerequisites you might have for classes and the order in which classes should be taken.